 Financial problems can turn anyone a little bit avoidant.
 Some of our clients just stop filing their taxes.
 “What’s the point when we can’t even pay?”

 That’s a mistake.
 You can’t include your tax bills in your bankruptcy until two years after the initial filing.
 No return?
 No relief.

 Keep in mind failing to file your tax returns can trigger a whole host of unpleasant consequences.
 Don’t conflate the return with the debt: one is paperwork, the other comes out of your bank account.
 And since failure-to-file penalties do carry financial consequences you can only grow your tax debt by dodging this crucial bit of business.

 You can always get help.

-If you’re staring at a scary tax situation and need help right away, call the Law Offices of Sadek and Cooper.
+If you’re staring at a scary tax situation and need help right away, call the Law Offices of Sadek Bankruptcy Law Offices.
 We offer free consultations, affordable payment plans, and an experienced team that will listen to your concerns and answer all your questions.
 Your financial fresh start could be just around the corner.